jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 ## 1. Current Focus

 The current focus is on enhancing the temperature chart visualization by incorporating day/night indicators and maintaining a clean and efficient codebase.
 Additionally, setting up CI/CD with GitHub Actions for automated testing.
+The immediate task is to integrate additional hourly weather variables into the API and display them in the chart tooltip, and then resolve any resulting test failures.

 ## 2. Recent Changes